rapidbus/rapidbus/index.md

-## Bridge to forward data from physical serial to MQTT
+## Bridge to forward data from physical sensors to MQTT

 RapidBus is a bridge to collect data from MODBUS (RTU) enabled sensors and rapidly forward them to MQTT broker for further analysis.

 RapidBus is used in OT/IT environments where its necessary to bridge the physical sensors with IT infrastructure.
-RapidBus is usually configured to read data in high frequency from multiple sensors on one physical serial (RS-485 for example) interface using RTU MODBUS protocol.
-Running multiple instances of RapidBus daemon its possible to manage multiple physical serial interface on one edge system in Industry 4.0 / IIOT architecture.
+RapidBus is usually configured to read data in high frequency from multiple sensors on one physical serial interface (RS-485 for example) using RTU MODBUS protocol and then forward this data interpreted to MQTT topic - further analyzed by tools such as Grafana, Red-Node or stored in databases such as InfluxDB.

+By running multiple instances of RapidBus daemon it is possible to manage multiple physical serial interfaces on one edge system in Industry 4.0 / IIOT architecture.

+## Configuration

+Each RapidBus daemon instance is configured using one isolated configuration file _rapidbusd.conf_ by default (please mind the "d" at the end of "rapidbus").

+The default search path for the file is _/etc/rapidbusd.conf_ and can be changed with **-c** command-line options when starting **rapidbusd** daemon.

-## Configuration of serial bus interface
+### Configuration of serial bus interface

 Physical serial interfaces are a shared physical medium, but can contain multiple sensors with multiple baud and serial settings (for example using RS-485 signalling), therefore in RapidBus one physical interface can contain several "networks".
 A network is a group of devices (sensors/nodes) sharing the same physical serial network settings - same serial interface, baud rate and serial settings (data bits, parity, stop bit).